BilkentCompGen/tardis/README.md

 	--out   [output prefix]    : Prefix for the output file names.
 	--ref   [reference genome] : Reference genome in FASTA format.
 	--sonic [sonic file]       : SONIC file that contains assembly annotations.
+	--hist-only                : Generate fragment size histograms only, then quit.

         Advanced Parameters:
 	--read-count [int]         : # of clusters that a specific read can be involved in (Default is 10).